 The original Spetsnaz machete was made of super hard carbon steel that is insanely hard to sharpen.
 Russian environments were usually not moist so rust was not a big concern.
 Also, a softer metal would degrade the pry bar function.

-The hollow handle made the knife feel very, very tip heavy.
-The knife is not balanced at all.
+The hollow handle made the knife feel very, very tip-heavy.
+The knife is not well-balanced at all.
 It is good if you want to chop down a tree but bad if you want to do more delicate work.
 The handle is a square shape.
 It hurts your hands if you use it for a long time.
-Not the most comfortable handle around.
+It’s certainly not the most comfortable handle around.

 Updated Spetsnaz Machetes

 Kizlyar, one of the original manufacturers, produced updated models of the original machete.
 Two popular models today are the Alligator as well as the Kayman.
-Both feature the similar Spetsnaz shape but the steel, handle, and sheath has improved.
+Both feature the similar Spetsnaz shape but the steel, handle, and the sheath has improved.
 Both versions no longer have a saw spine.

 They run for around $250-$300+ if you are buying them from the USA.
 They are also hard to find online.
 You can sometimes find for them for sale on sites like ebay and knife trading sites such as bladeforums.com.

 American Versions of the Spetsnaz Machete

-It has a 4.5 star review on Amazon and is available for $88.
-This is a fraction of the price of the Kizlyar Alligator or Kayman.
+It has a 4.5-star review on Amazon and is available for a lower price than the Kizlyar Alligator or Kayman.

 Ontario makes a lot of great knives and this is another outstanding knife.
 The SP8 is 1.4lb and 15 inches long.
 It cuts, hammers, chisels, pry, and chops.
 It comes with a Cordura sheath and is made of 1095 carbon steel.